-To answer this question, all prices are displayed in '\$' giving an approximate modern day comparison of how much that is to an average person.
+To answer this question, I think of all prices in dollars to give an approximate modern day comparison of how much that is to an average person.
 If you are trying to think of the price of an item on the fly, compare it to a modern equivalent device.
 A horse is much like a car, a draft horse like a transport truck.
 A dagger might be closer to a handgun, a sword an assault rifle.